algolia/instantsearch/docgen/src/guides/customization.md

 name: customize
 category: guides
 withHeadings: true
-navWeight: 0
+navWeight: 20
 ---

-## Custom widgets
+## Customize widgets

 InstantSearch.js comes bundled with a set of 18 UI components.
 Each of them has options to manipulate CSS classes or even modifying part of the HTML output (templates).

-However, those may not be enough for your use-case or you might want to use parameters from Algolia that are not usable in the current set of widgets.

-That's what this guide is all about: extending instantsearch.js to fit your needs perfectly.

-InstantSearch.js offers two ways for building new widgets:
- - use connectors to reuse the business logic of an existing widget
- - use the widget specification to interact directly with Algolia
+To go a step further in terms of customization, InstantSearch.js offers connectors that contains the logic of the widgets without their rendering.

 ## Connectors